The Ultimate Guide to Motorhome Insurance in New Zealand

 The four most important factors in determining what premium you’ll pay for motorhome insurance are the value of your motorhome, the level of cover you choose, the excess you choose, and any cover you add to the base policy for specific high value items.
 A comprehensive policy will provide you with the highest level of cover and come with a higher premium than third party cover.
 Like other insurance policies, you can lower your premium by taking on more of the risk yourself by opting for a higher excess.
 If you have added expensive extras and accessories to your motorhome such as aftermarket suspension or energy systems, you should consider adding these to your policy if they are not covered in the base policy.

-We have found that insurers are reluctant to share too much information on how their premiums are determined beyond the type of cover offered and the valuation of the motorhome.
+The Wilderness Motorhomes team found that insurers are reluctant to share too much information on how their premiums are determined beyond the type of cover offered and the valuation of the motorhome.
 The cost of your motorhome insurance premium depends on the risk the motorhome will be damaged.
 Some circumstances are shown to increase the risk of damage to your motorhome so will result in a higher premium, for example parking your motorhome on the road each night will incur a higher premium than if it were parked in a secure garage or out of sight from the road due to increased risk of theft or damage.

 From our research, it’s clear that a few other factors have a bearing on what you’ll pay.
 These include who drives the motorhome and their license type.
-Drivers over 25 who have held a full New Zealand drivers license for more than two years will enjoy lower premiums than younger international drivers who have held their licenses for a shorter period.
+Drivers over 25 who have held a full New Zealand driver's license for more than two years will enjoy lower premiums than younger international drivers who have held their licenses for a shorter period.

 Who offers motorhome insurance?